krinkin/risc-v-no-libc/README.md

-# RISC-V Bare Metal Programming Example
+# RISC-V assembly no libc example

 This repository contains an example of a simple RISC-V program written in assembly without using the C standard library (libc).
 The program demonstrates basic user interaction through system calls.